trickeydan/SourceOS/README.md

-# pi-gen
+# SourceOS

-_Tool used to create the raspberrypi.org Raspbian images_
+Operating system used by SourceBots.
+Based on the tools use to generate the raspberrypi.org Raspbian images (pi-gen).

 ## Dependencies